 When a strong ideology is in place, it naturally creates an ‘us vs. them’ affect in your customers.
 Think of warring football followers, celebrity fans arguing on social media, Apple customers refusing to buy tech from anybody else.

-If you achieve this factor, your customers will only associate your industry with your brand, effectively wiping all the competition out the window and reducing price sensitivity.
+If you achieve this cult branding factor, your customers will only associate your brand with your industry, effectively wiping all competition out the window and reducing price sensitivity.

 The steps above sound easy, but like anything worth having, it’s a tricky road to becoming a cult brand.

 If you want others to believe, you have to believe first …

-…but most importantly, the lifestyle you sell has to be something worth believing in.
+…but most importantly…...the lifestyle you sell has to be something worth believing in.
+Click To Tweet

 If you truly want to achieve a customer base that is always growing, doesn’t react to price rises and constantly shares your company, you need to find the magic cult brand factor using the tips in this article and stick with it!

 What do you think of cult branding?
 Can you think of any other cult brands?